 Top book recommendations to dive deep into Sumo

 - “The Big Book of Sumo: History, Practice, Ritual, Combat” by Mina Hall – This book provides a comprehensive overview of the history, culture, and practice of sumo wrestling.
-It features detailed descriptions and illustrations of the techniques and rules of the sport, as well as the rituals and customs that surround it.
+It features detailed descriptions and illustrations of the techniques and rules of the sport.

 - “The Way of Salt” is a book by Mark Ziegler that explores the world of sumo wrestling through the story of a young American sumo wrestler named Dan Kalbfleisch.
 The book follows Kalbfleisch as he trains and competes in Japan, and provides insights into the training, discipline, and culture of sumo wrestling.
 Along the way, readers learn about the history of sumo, the rituals and ceremonies involved in the sport, and the intense physical and mental demands placed on sumo wrestlers.
 “The Way of Salt” is a great read for anyone interested in sumo wrestling or Japanese culture.

 - “Sumo: A Pocket Guide” by David Benjamin – This concise and informative guidebook provides an introduction to sumo wrestling, including its history, culture, and rules.
-It also includes tips for watching sumo tournaments in person or on television.
+It also includes tips for watching sumo tournaments in person.

 - “Sumo: A Thinking Fan’s Guide to Japan’s National Sport” by David Benjamin and David Powers – This book offers a detailed analysis and commentary on the strategy and tactics of sumo wrestling.
-It includes profiles of top wrestlers and insights into the culture and history of the sport, making it an engaging read for both casual fans and serious enthusiasts.
+It includes profiles of top wrestlers and insights into the culture and history of the sport.

 Witness the ancient and fascinating sport of sumo wrestling in its homeland